 It's important to look for page speed issues in as many places as possible.
 You can start with the following activities:

-Alternatively, the PageSpeed Module integrates with an Apache or Nginx web server to automatically optimize your site, including resource minification.
+- 2. Use the PageSpeed Module to integrate with an Apache or Nginx web server and to automatically optimize your site, including resource minification.

 - 3. Look for a faster hosting solution.
 Test multiple vendors, read reviews on unbiased forums and communities and pick the winner.